 How does it work?

-- Application by “Registration Form” and accepting terms and conditions.
+- Application by completing the online registration form and accepting terms and conditions.

-- Submit your own (single applicant) or your team’s (team application) completed registration by filling out the “Registration Form”, and submitting to Open.Innovation@emdgroup.com before 23:59 (CET) February 26th, 2021.
+- Submit your own (single applicant) or your team’s (team application) completed registration by filling out the online registration form

-- We provide the structure of a small molecule to all registered participants on March 15, 2021 at 09:00 (CET).
+- We provide the structure of a small molecule to all registered participants.

-- Participants have 96 hrs. to generate and submit a synthesis route to the e-mail address provided by us.
+- Participants have up to 96 hrs. to generate and submit a synthesis route.

 - All obtained synthesis routes are anonymized, and each participant is assigned to evaluate several of these anonymized routes.

-- We select the top 10 best evaluated routes, to be tested in an actual chemical synthesis with a CRO of Mour choice.
+- We select the top 10 best evaluated routes, to be tested in an actual chemical synthesis with a CRO of our choice.

-- The winner, based on the above criteria, will receive a EUR 10,000 prize.
+- The winner, based on the terms and conditions of the challenge, receives a EUR 10,000 prize.

-Merck KGaA, Darmstadt, Germany will not attempt to commercialize any of the submitted synthetic routes.
+- Merck KGaA, Darmstadt, Germany does not attempt to commercialize any of the submitted synthetic routes.